ON-LOT DISPOSAL SYSTEM (OLDS) MANDATORY PUMPING PROGRAM

 Zoning & Planning

 to review West Donegal Township's Zoning, Subdivision and Land Development and Stormwater Ordinances along with all other ordinances.
-Until the new Stormwater Management Ordinance is codified, please refer to the section Stormwater Management below.
 If the link fails, type the following web address (http://ecode360.com/WE2498) into your browser to access the Township ordinances.

 to view a copy of the Township's current zoning map.

-Click the "Forms" button on the right hand sidebar to view a list of Zoning, Planning and Building Permit forms that are availble to download from this site.
+Click the "Forms" button on the right hand sidebar to view a list of Zoning, Planning and Building Permit forms that are available to download from this site.